How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 • Leisurely walking or golf

-Less recommended are sports with jumping, stopping or rotating movements like tennis, soccer or jogging on hard ground.
+are less recommended jumping, stopping or turning movements, such as tennis, football or jogging on hard surfaces,

 Nutrition and weight control after surgery